ztcnrh/kafka-data-streaming-chicago-transit-authority/README.md

 1. Complete the code in `producers/models/station.py` so that:
     * A topic is created for each station in Kafka to track the arrival events
     * The station emits an `arrival` event to Kafka whenever the `Station.run()` function is called.
-    * Ensure that events emitted to kafka are paired with the Avro `key` and `value` schemas
+    * Ensure that events emitted to Kafka are paired with the Avro `key` and `value` schemas
 1. Define a `value` schema for the turnstile event in `producers/models/schemas/turnstile_value.json` with the following attributes
     * `station_id`
     * `station_name`